linode/docs/docs/security/security-patches/disabling-sslv3-for-poodle.md

 title: Disabling SSLv3 For POODLE
 ---

 Padding Oracle On Downgraded Legacy Encryption (POODLE) was released with the CVE identifier of [CVE-2014-3566](http://web.nvd.nist.gov/view/vuln/detail?vulnId=CVE-2014-3566).
-The vulnerability was not found in OpenSSL, such as [Heartbleed](/docs/security/security-patches/patching-openssl-for-the-heartbleed-vulnerability) was, but rather found in SSL protocol 3.0.
+The vulnerability was found in SSL protocol 3.0, not in OpenSSL, like the recently discovered [Heartbleed](/docs/security/security-patches/patching-openssl-for-the-heartbleed-vulnerability) vulnerability.

 SSL protocol 3.0 makes use of CBC-mode ciphers that allow for man-in-the-middle attacks using padding-oracle stacks.
-These attacks target the CBC ciphers, such as the ones SSL protocol 3.0 uses, to retrieve plain-text output of otherwise encrypted information.
+These attacks target the CBC ciphers, such as the ones SSL protocol 3.0 uses, to retrieve plain-text output from otherwise encrypted information.

-The good news is, most connections are using TLS, not SSL.
-However, sometimes there are problems negotiating a TLS session, and the web servers, browsers, and other applications downgrade to SSL.
+There is some good news.
+Most connections are using TLS and not SSL.
+However, sometimes there are problems negotiating a TLS session, and then the web servers, browsers, and other applications must downgrade to SSL.

 In order to resolve this issue, we must disable SSLv3 for applications.
-Unfortunately, there is no way to do this across the board, and you will need to edit each individual configuration separately.
+Unfortunately, there is no way to do this for an entire server at one.
+You will need to edit each individual configuration separately.

 # The Impact of Disabling SSLv3

-There's very little impact for most people in disabling SSLv3 because most people are not relying on SSLv3 to make connections via SSL/TLS.
-Most people, in fact, rely on TLS.
+There's little impact for most people in disabling SSLv3 because they are not relying on SSLv3 to make connections via SSL/TLS.The large majority relies on TLS.

-In the future, browsers such as Google Chrome and FireFox will also be released with SSLv3 disabled.
-It is also advisable to disable SSLv3 on home browsers, not just server applications.
+In the future, browsers such as Google Chrome and FireFox will have SSLv3 disabled at release.
+It is also advisable to disable SSLv3 on home browsers, not only server applications.

 # Testing for SSLv3

 There are several ways to determine if a service running over SSL will allow SSLv3.
-One of the easiest ways is to use the OpenSSL command line client with the command:
+An easy method is to use the OpenSSL command line client.
+Run the command:

     openssl s_client -connect example.com:443 -ssl3